olambo/.dotfiles/README.md

 dot config --local status.showUntrackedFiles no dot remote add origin git@github.com:${YOUR_GITHUB_REPOSITORY}/.dotfiles.git
 ```
 You'll need to change the remote URL to your git repo.
-You should also add the `dotfiles` alias command to your `.bashrc` or  `.zshrc`.
-Now, you can use the `dotfiles` command to do git operation from anywhere in your $HOME directory:
+You should also add the `dot` alias command to your `.bashrc` or  `.zshrc`.
+Now, you can use the `dot` command to do git operation from anywhere in your $HOME directory:

 ### Operations
 ```